robfairh/arfc.github.io/manual/guides/pull_requests.md

 requested for a specific line or lines, where the reviewer can even write their own code to improve the committed files.
 These changes can either be ignored or committed directly from the review.
-The committed changes are implemented immediately in GitHub, which makes incorporating suggested changes faster.
+The suggested changes are committed and pushed immediately to the PR branch, which makes incorporating suggested changes faster.
 Once the PR has been approved by the reviewers, one reviewer will merge the changes and the PR will be closed.